CristiFati/Prebuilt-Binaries/Numba/v0.52.0/Readme.md

 -----------------------

 - Sources downloaded from [[PyPI]: numba - numba-0.52.0.tar.gz](https://files.pythonhosted.org/packages/46/e1/cbbc7c7967d9b10e54c852bf5bece0222a63bfb809d3354014c957ef1bda/numba-0.52.0.tar.gz)
+- Modified them in order to compile, as *Python 3.9* *API* is a bit changed
 - Built with:
     - *NumPy 1.19.4* (**modified** version on *pc064* to bypass temporary fix for [[GitHub]: numpy/numpy - polyfit and eig regression tests fail after Windows 10 update to 2004](https://github.com/numpy/numpy/issues/16744))
     - *TBB 2020.3* (compatible *tbb.dll* (and maybe other dependencies) required at runtime, if this feature is to be used)